 Disclosure: Some of the links on this page are affiliate links, and I may earn a small commission if you click through and make a purchase.

-I used to think composting simply meant tossing food scraps into some sort of bin, waiting for several months, give or take, and voila!
+I used to think composting just meant tossing food scraps into some sort of bin, waiting for several months, give or take, and voila!
 Out would come rich, dark dirt.
 Not that composting is much more complex than that, but there are some general dos and don'ts, some best practices, and more than one way to do it.
 Who knew?

 In the world of composting, there's no one-size-fits-all solution.
 Whether you're a city dweller with limited space, a gardening enthusiast wanting to turn yard and garden waste into soil gold, or a conscientious homeowner looking for an efficient way to manage kitchen scraps rather than tossing them in the trash, there's a composting method suited to your needs.